8 Benefits of Prenatal Massage: Not Just for Relaxation

 When can you get a prenatal massage?

-Get a massage before that might backfire and leave you feeling nauseous and dizzy.
+Getting a massage before then could backfire and leave you feeling nauseous and dizzy, so it’s best not to risk it.

 (These symptoms can crop up at any point.
 Regardless of what trimester you’re in, don’t be shy about letting the therapist know if you’re uncomfortable or in pain.
 And if the symptoms are severe, chat with your doctor.)

-Also, while there is no proven link between massage and miscarriages, many therapists err on the side of caution by avoiding the first trimester.
+Also, while there is no proven link between massage and pregnancy loss, many therapists err on the side of caution by avoiding the first trimester.

 So, though most medical experts say massage is safe at any time in your pregnancy, you have the final say in what is best for your body.